Melinysh/melinysh.github.io/projects.md

 ### April 2015
 This is my winning application for [Apple's 2015 WWDC Student Scholarship](https://developer.apple.com/wwdc/scholarships/).
 It is entirely written in Swift, except for one portion that was a small Objective-C game I made in 2014 (before Swift even existed).
 It is completely written by me; no third party libraries!
 I had the idea of creating a stacked card interface for awhile, but I was blown away with what I was able to accomplish.
 You can read about my WWDC experience [here](http://melinysh.me/wwdc,/apple,/swift/2015/07/27/wwdc-2015-experience.html).
 I have only updated the app to support Swift 2 and iOS 9 so that anyone in the future can launch and explore my app without trouble.
 The core functionality and content of the app remains the same as the day I submitted it.
 You can check it out on GitHub [here](https://github.com/Melinysh/WWDC-2015-Student-App).

+## Project Clay
+### Jan 2015 - May 2015
+Project Clay is my personal server side service that recreates the removed Twitter [Activity](https://blog.twitter.com/2015/updating-trends-on-mobile) feature by collecting and deriving this same data and more (unfollows, unfavourites).
+Given your user ID, API keys and correct OAuth tokens, Project Clay will continuously scrape, store, and analyze Twitter data with a Mongo database.
+Complete data (user profile, user tweets, favourites, followers, and following) is collected for all users up to two degrees away and just user profiles for the third degree.
+You can read more about the project by seeing the sanitized [snapshot](https://github.com/Melinysh/Project-Clay).

 ## Sweatervest.club
 ### Jan 2015 - June 2015